The Minsal (Chilean Ministry of Health) announced the changes in the Border Opening Plan regarding the 5-day quarantine.

-Due to the pandemic global situation, since March 18 of 2020, the Chilean borders (air, land and sea) have been closed for non-resident foreigners.
-The reopening of borders plan considers allowing the entrance to international tourists (either those who have final destination in Chile, and those who only transit in the country).
+Due to covid, the Chilean borders (air, land and sea) have been closed for non-resident foreigners since March 18 of 2020.
+The reopening of borders plan considers allowing the entrance to international travelers.

 Required travel documents to enter Chile